crowd4u/COLLAPSE/README.md

 $ docker exec -it collapse bash
 $ python main_experiment/exp.py
 ```
+**Note: It will take 2-3 weeks until all the experiments are completed (because it requires over 30,000 runs).**

-Note: CBCC cannot be run in a non-Windows environment, so please run `exp_cbcc.py` on a Windows PC.
+CBCC cannot be run in a non-Windows environment, so please run `exp_cbcc.py` on a Windows PC.
 We used `Python 3.11.3` with the libraries listed in `requirements_python3_win.txt`.

 However, data containing only human worker results (with `num_ai=0`) cannot be generated using this method.
 Please run `notebooks/human_only_results.ipynb` and `notebooks/human_only_results_cbcc.ipynb`.